Sep 17, 2023 - Ancestry

 The Royal House of Habsburg, one of the most powerful dynasties of Medieval and Renaissance Europe, reigned over much of Europe for centuries.
 But genetic inheritance and the perils of inbreeding may explain their demise.

-(We can’t tell you if you’re a royal but you can learn more about your ancestry and your family tree with 23andMe’s DNA Ancestry service, or sign-up for a membership for advanced ancestry reports and features.)Inbreeding doomed the Habsburg's dynasty.
+(We can’t tell you if you’re a royal, but you can learn more about your ancestry and family tree with 23andMe’s DNA Ancestry service or sign up for a membership for advanced ancestry reports and features.)
+Charles II of Spain, showing the Habsburg jaw, a result of inbreeding

 Inbreeding is when two closely related individuals, who inherited some identical segments of DNA from the same ancestor(s), have children.
-The term genetic counselors typically use for inbreeding is “consanguinity,” which means “of the same blood” and is pronounced “con-san-gwinity.”
+The term genetic counselors typically use for inbreeding is “consanguinity,” which means “of the same blood” and is pronounced, “con-san-gwinity.”

 The degree of relationship between the two individuals matters a lot.
 Children of parents who are brother and sister are more consanguineous (“con-sang-win-us”) than the children of two people who are first cousins.
-For similar reasons, consanguinity within the same family over multiple generations increases the risk for hereditary disorders more than one isolated instance of a consanguineous union in a family tree.
+For similar reasons, consanguinity within the same family over multiple generations increases the risk for hereditary disorders in more than one isolated instance of a consanguineous union in a family tree.

-Beginning in the early 12th century they quickly expanded their realm.
-They did this through a series of strategically executed marriages, from the mountains of Switzerland to a territory that included swaths of Austria, Hungary, Italy, France and Spain.
+Beginning in the early 12th century, they quickly expanded their realm.
+They did this through a series of strategically executed marriages, from the mountains of Switzerland to a territory that included swaths of Austria, Hungary, Italy, France, and Spain.
 The Spanish branch of the Habsburg dynasty helped create an empire that reached its apex in the 16th and 17th centuries.
 They controlled land from the Philippines to the Americas.

 Habsburg Inbreeding